top of page

 If you can be present while creating a meal or cleaning your house - lucky you.

-In my case, I can only achieve this state of present creativity when I am quiet and on my own.
-Some days this will be when the boys are at school.
-Other days, I will find some time in the evening once the house is quiet.
-It doesn't quite matter when you do it, as long as you find the time and space to do it - even a few minutes every day.
+In my case, I can only achieve this state of full presence when I am quiet and on my own.
+Some days this will be when my older boys are at school and my youngest is napping.

 I have tried sewing (I'm not good at all!) and crocheting (not quite my cup of tea).
 Even adult colouring books (this is fun!).
 But what really fills me with excitement and joy is KNITTING.